What is Reactive Attachment Disorder?

-Children need to be kept in close until they no longer need an audience to manipulate.
+Children must be kept close until they no longer need an audience to manipulate.

 Flipping the bird

-It is essential that the child be 100% responsible for the clean-up of their own excretions after the age of five.
+The child must be 100% responsible for cleaning up their excretions after age five.

-On one hand, you can’t make them eat it.
+On the one hand, you can’t make them eat it.
 On the other hand, you can’t make them stop eating either.
 Sadly, they have to learn to control themselves.
-Honestly, a parent’s obligation as the nurturer is to provide nutritious meals three times a day.
+A parent’s obligation as the nurturer is to provide nutritious meals three times a day.

 Eating too much

 Eating weird things

 Relationships must begin between the mother and child.
 Second, generalize to the father.
 Third, to the family.
 Fourth, to the community.
 Lastly, to the world.

 When it’s not harmful to the child, pick your battles.
 For instance, one avenue of intervention is prescribing the problem.